 - Also, when he throws a fit after Blondie misses a shot against the rope.

 - The Overly Long List of crimes Tuco is accused of every time he's being hung.
 It seems to get longer and more ridiculous each time.

 - While about to be hanged, Tuco growls at a little old lady standing in the audience.

 - Angel Eyes mentions that even a scoundrel like our protagonist has a protecting angel.
 A golden-haired guardian angel.
 Cue a long shot of Blondie, accompanied by angelic music.

 - A blink and you miss it moment where an extra goes by on a wagon and she coincidentally has the exact same dress as Belle.

 - The scene where Tuco robs a store after making it look like he's haggling over the price of a gun.
 His improvised handling of the gun parts has to be seen to be believed.
-Especially when you know that though Eli Wallach had served in the army in WWII, he had no idea how guns worked.
+Especially when you know that though Eli Wallach was given a gun while he had served in WWII, he was a medical officer and had no idea how guns worked.